ghi-electronics/Documentation/software/micropython/intro.md

 * NuGet cloud hosted libraries.
 * C# is C's bug sister, which is the global language for coding, especially on small devices.

+The GHI Electronics fork of MicroPythin is found [here](https://www.github.com/ghi-electronics/micropython).

 ---
 ## Getting Started